 Key takeaways

-• Combining active recall with spaced repetition further strengthens memory and understanding.
+- Combining active recall with the chunking memory strategy further strengthens memory and understanding.